boylea/monitoring_async_talk/async.rst

 .. image:: img/monitor_transition.png

 .. note::
-    Now that we know what an async app is, and why we should use it, I'm going just a bit about monitoring it.
+    Now that we know what an async app is, and why we should use it, I'm going to talk just a bit about monitoring it.

     First of all, what do I mean when I say monitoring?